Welcome to the Governors' section

 In order to do this, all the governors meet at least once a term; committees of Governors also meet in between these times to focus on specific aspects of governance including health and safety, finance.
 Governors are also invited to join in with staff meetings when certain curriculum matters are being discussed.

-The governing body is one of oversight and it is not involved in the day to day management of the school.
+The governing body is one of strategic direction and it is not involved in the day to day management of the school.
 The headteacher role includes the educational performance of the school and operational responsibility lies with them.

 Please see the document below for further information about the structure and personnel who make up the Governing Body of Swithland School.